 Springfield is a larger medium-sized city located in the state of Oregon.
 With a population of 61,851 people and 18 constituent neighborhoods, Springfield is the ninth largest community in Oregon.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Springfield is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Springfield isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Springfield are a mix of both white- and blue-collar jobs.
 Overall, Springfield is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Springfield who work in office and administrative support (16.15%), sales jobs (12.17%), and management occupations (7.20%).
+There are especially a lot of people living in Springfield who work in office and administrative support (15.04%), sales jobs (9.06%), and food service (7.89%).

+Springfield is a very ethnically-diverse city.
 The people who call Springfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Springfield residents report their race to be White, followed by Native American.
+The greatest number of Springfield residents report their race to be White, followed by Asian.
 Springfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.84% of the city’s residents.
-Important ancestries of people in Springfield include Irish, English, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 11.28% of the city’s residents.
+Important ancestries of people in Springfield include German, Irish, English, Italian, and Norwegian.

 The most common language spoken in Springfield is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.